mecid/mecid.github.io/_posts/2019-09-18-redux-like-state-container-in-swiftui.md

 }
 ```

-In the example above, we create a store object which stores the app state and provides read-only access to it.
-State property uses *@Published* property wrapper, which notifies *SwiftUI* during any changes.
+In the example above, we create a store object that stores the app state and provides read-only access to it.
+State property uses *@Published* property wrapper that notifies *SwiftUI* during any changes.
 It allows us to keep up to date the whole app by deriving it from a single source of truth.
 We already talked about store objects in the previous posts, to learn more you can check ["Modeling app state using Store objects in SwiftUI"](/2019/09/04/modeling-app-state-using-store-objects-in-swiftui/) post.

 #### Reducer and Actions
 It's time to talk about user actions which lead to state mutations. *Action* is a simple enum or composition of enums describing a state change.
-For example, set loading value during data fetch, assign fetched repositories to a state's property, etc. Let's take a look at an example code for *Action* enum.
+For example, set loading value during data fetch, assign fetched repositories to the state's property.
+Let's take a look at the example code for *Action* enum.

 ```swift
 enum AppAction {